ambianic/ambianic-edge/README.md

 [Ambianic UI](https://github.com/ambianic/ambianic-ui) is the main user interface to Ambianic Edge deployments.

 # Project Status
-Ambianic Edge is in active formation stage sprinting towards its first public Beta.
+Ambianic Edge is in active development stage sprinting towards its first public Beta.

 # Product design guidelines

 When the product is officially released, it must show tangible value to first time users with minimal initial investment.
 - Less than 15 minutes setup time
 - Less than $75 in hardware costs
-  + Primary target platform: Raspberry Pi 4 B, 4GB RAM, 32GB SDRAM
+  + Reference hardware platform: Raspberry Pi 4 B, 4GB RAM, 32GB SDRAM
 - No coding required to get started
 - Decomposable and hackable